Erika Jayne Hit With $3 Million Lawsuit Claiming Her Husband Used Loan To Fund Their ‘Lavish Lifestyle’

 Stillwell claims that they “would not have provided the Loan had it known that Defendants were going to use the Loan proceeds to, upon information and belief, support Mr. and Mrs. Girardi’s high-end lifestyle.”

 This is the second lawsuit that Girardi is facing over alleged loans that he has failed to repay.
-He was slapped with a $6 million judgement in a lawsuit with Law Finance Group, which claims he was loaned a total of $15 million to fund his law firm.
+He was slapped with a $6 million judgment in a lawsuit with Law Finance Group, which claims he was loaned a total of $15 million to fund his law firm.

 That suit also claimed that Girardi used the funds meant to run his business to fund his “lavish” lifestyle.
 The lawyer denied all of the claims that he used the money for his personal life, according to The Blast.

-“The truth of the matter is this.
-I have not taken one penny from the law firm in the past three years.
-I have devoted everything to assist in the cases that we have here,” he said.
+He told the pop culture outlet that he hadn’t taken “one penny” from his firm since taking the loan and asserted that he had only used the money towards cases that the firm was handling.

 He added that he agreed to repay all the money before the lawsuit was filed, and that the suit was slanderous.